R. Kelly Arrested on Federal Sex Trafficking Charges

 Singer R. Kelly has been arrested in Chicago on federal sex crime charges, according to two law enforcement officials.

-The 52-year-old was arrested by NYPD detectives and Homeland Security Investigation agents on sex trafficking charges, officials tell News 4, and it is expected he will be brought to New York.
+The 52-year-old was arrested Homeland Security Investigation agents and NYPD detectives Thursday night on sex trafficking charges, officials tell News 4, and it is expected he will be brought to New York.

 Further details on the case are expected to be announced Friday.